-Another part that can break the seal between the base of your toilet and the bathroom floor are the bolts.
+Another part that can break the seal between the base of your toilet and the bathroom floor is the bolts.
 Basically, there are two bolts that hold the toilet to the ground.
-If they get loose, it can break the seal on the toilet base and the toilet will start leaking.
+If they get loose, they can break the seal on the toilet base and the toilet will start leaking.
 If this is the case, the water may leak out of the base every time you flush, which can cause a lot of damage over time.

 Check The Seal Between The Bowl And Tank

 Finally, the seal between the toilet base and the bathroom floor is not the only one that can cause a leaky toilet.
 If you notice that water is leaking from your toilet tank and not the toilet base, it could be due to an issue with the seal between the bowl and the tank.
 If you notice any leakage in this area while flushing, you will most likely need to replace the seal gasket.

 If your toilet suddenly becomes too noisy, it’s not only inconvenient but can actually indicate larger issues.
 Therefore, you’ll want to resolve the issue right away.
 First, you need to figure out what part of the toilet is causing the noise.
 Sometimes, noise can come from a part within the toilet.
 At other times, the toilet itself could be the main issue.